 Ford immediately joined the new Brilliant 36 for service in the Channel, being active in the relief of Guernsey in September and later serving in Commodore George Johnstone’s squadron off Portugal in the early part of the following year.
 During May he took news of the sailing of a Spanish fleet out to Admiral Sir George Rodney in the Leeward Islands, and whilst returning to Lisbon on 2 June 1780 Commodore Thomas Collingwood died aboard the Brilliant having suffered a mental disintegration following the Battle of Martinique in April..

 Ford next commissioned the recently captured French frigate Nymphe 32 and went out to Jamaica in August 1780.
-After convoy duty and sailing for North America with Rear-Admiral Sir Samuel Hood’s squadron he was present at the Battle of the Chesapeake on 5 September 1781.
+After convoy duty and sailing for North America with Rear-Admiral Sir Samuel Hood’s squadron he was present at the Battle of Chesapeake Bay on 5 September 1781.
 In October he assisted the Amphion 32, Captain John Bazely in the capture of the rebel privateers Racoon, Royal Louis 22 and Rambler, and thereafter he returned with Hood to the Leeward Islands.
 Unfortunately his frigate collided with the Alfred 74, Captain William Bayne, prior to the Battle of St. Kitts on 25/26 January 1782 and thereby scuppered Hood’s plan to attack the French in their anchorage.
 The Nymphe was later present but not in the action at the Battle of the Saintes on 12 April.

 In December 1782 Ford joined the Polyphemus 64, going out to the Leeward Islands with Rear-Admiral Sir Richard Hughes’ squadron, and eventually paying her off at Chatham in June 1783.